fbpx

 What is Robotic Process Automation (RPA)?

 RPA is an application that automates business processes through structured inputs and logic.
-It takes care of the routine and repetitive tasks that are usually time-consuming and monotonous e.g. generating insurance premium receipts every time an insurance premium is paid against an insurance policy.
+It takes care of the routine and repetitive tasks that are usually time-consuming and monotonous, e.g. generating insurance premium receipts every time an insurance premium is paid against an insurance policy.
 With RPA in place, you will be able to focus on other important tasks in the business process.

 However, RPA is not a deep-rooted answer.
-It is a basic fix for repetitive tasks and low-level events that require the use of a mouse or keyboard functions.
+It is a basic fix for repetitive tasks and low-level events that require the use of mouse or keyboard functions.
 It only works to get things done faster and save human effort.

 It is important to note here that RPA does not optimize the process.
-This detail will come handy when we speak of the differences.
+This detail will come in handy when we speak of the differences.

 What is Business Process Management (BPM)?

-Thus, it is no surprise that the global BPM market is expected to grow 10.5% in coming years, reaching a size of 14.4 billion U.S. dollars by 2025.
+Thus, it is no surprise that the global BPM market is expected to grow 10.5% in the coming years, reaching a size of 14.4 billion U.S. dollars by 2025.

 Also Read: Top Business Process Management Stats to help you add efficiency